-Tax-Loss Selling
+Trigger a Tax Loss

-Securities which are in a loss position in non-registered accounts can be sold by December 27th.
+Securities which are in a loss position in non-registered accounts can be sold by December 30th.
 The resulting capital loss can be applied against realized capital gains this year, in any of the previous three years, or in future years.
+This planning may be especially relevant for individuals who triggered large capital gains in the year in anticipation of the proposed increase to the capital gains inclusion rate.

-Be aware that if you, or a taxpayer affiliated with you, purchase the security sold at a loss in the 30 days prior to or following the sale, the loss may be suspended or denied.
+Be aware that if you, or a taxpayer affiliated1 with you, purchase the security sold at a loss in the 30 days prior to or following the sale, the loss may be suspended or denied.